kekePower/mod_muse-ai/README.md

 This project explores integrating AI content generation directly into Apache, eliminating the need for separate backend services.
 It's a simple approach to AI-powered web content that works with existing Apache configurations.

-**Note:** This is experimental software in active development.
-While the core functionality works, it's not yet recommended for production use.
+**Important:** This is experimental software under active development.
+Expect bugs, rough edges, and frequent changes.
+The code likely contains suboptimal implementations that could be improved - and that's where you come in!

 ## Current Features